 I’ll begin by making a new composition.
 I’ll name it Arrow, make sure it’s HD, and then I’ll hit okay.
 Next I’m going to create a solid for my background.
 I’ll do that by going to Layer > New > Solid.
 In the solid settings I’ll name it “Background”, make sure it’s comp sized and then I’ll change the color to a light blue.
 Once I’ve got my color picked out, I’ll hit okay.

 Well, that does it for this tutorial.
 I hope you guys found it helpful, if you did, there’s plenty more tutorials over at here at Motion Array.
-I hope you guys found it helpful.
-If you did, we’ve got lots of other tutorials for Premiere Pro, After Effects, and filmmaking in general!
+We’ve got lots of other tutorials for Premiere Pro, After Effects, and filmmaking in general!